klwalker-sb/LUCinLA_stac/LUCinLA_stac/_build/html/_sources/Pipeline.md

 44- done
 14- conda deactivate
 ```
+## index options (lines 11-15):
+ * To run a preliminary check, start with evi2
+ * For segmention inputs, we are using evi2, gcvi and wi
+ * For final classification, we are using evi2, gcvi, wi, kndvi, nbr & ndmi

-## Choices for vegetation indices:
+### other options for vegetation indices:
 Current options for vegetation indices are:
  * avi = ?? (removed?)
  * evi2 = 2.5 * ( NIR - RED) / ( NIR + 2.4 * RED + 1.0 )